fmunni/ess/README.md

 DB_NAME=****
 ```

-It runs on the default port 3306
+It runs on the default port 3306.

 #### Database Tables

 This application requires two database tables.
-This schemas are given below.
+The schemas are given below.

 ```
 CREATE TABLE `course` (